goldsmithb/personal-website/public/blogPosts/third.md

 # Hello, world.

+## Hello, world.

+### Hello, world.

+#### Hello, world.

+##### Hello, world.

-This is the first post I am making for this little space I've carved out here on bradleygoldsmith.org.
+&nbsp; This is the first post I am making for this little space I've carved out here on bradleygoldsmith.org.
 I hope to update this blog often enough and keep a chronicle of what's going on in my life, any projects I'm working on, or any opinions and thoughts I feel like putting down in ink and pixels.
 And it's better to do it here, where there is no pressure from algorithms and followers to be perceived in a certain way, and I get complete control over how the whole thing functions, because I'm the monkey who coded it.

 ## Well, what is going on with you?